claythompson82/82edge_osiris/infra/terraform/environments/README.md

 This directory contains example Terraform configurations for deploying Osiris using the shared module.

-Two sample environments are provided:
+The following sample environments are provided:

 - `dev` – a lightweight setup intended for development and testing.
 - `staging` – a configuration that more closely mirrors production settings.
+- `production_example` – demonstrates production-like settings with higher availability and external services.

 To deploy an environment, change into the desired directory and run: